greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container.html.md

 If no databases have `plcontainer` as a registered language, uninstall the Greenplum Database PL/Container language extension with the `gppkg` utility.

-1. Use the Greenplum Database `gppkg` utility with the `-r` option to uninstall the PL/Container language extension.
+1. Use the Greenplum Database `gppkg` utility with the `remove` option to uninstall the PL/Container language extension.
 This example uninstalls the PL/Container language extension on a Linux system:

     ```
-    $ gppkg -r plcontainer-2.1.1
+    $ gppkg remove plcontainer-2.1.1
     ```

-    You can run the `gppkg` utility with the options `-q --all` to list the installed extensions and their versions.
+    You can run the `gppkg` utility with the `query` option to list the installed extensions and their versions.

 2. Reload `greenplum_path.sh`.